 I particularly liked the short dog leg par 4 first hole with it's natural dune setting.

-The Mussenden Course at Castlerock is wonderful links golf, and makes a nice addition to golf at Royal Portrush and Portstewart.
-The turf is fast and running and the green are superbly maintained.
-I dont regard it as a championship course, but rather a nice links course with some outstanding holes.
-Start your northern Ireland trips here and brush up on those bump'n'run shots before you hit the serious business at Portrush.
-And if you have time, nip out and play the 9 hole Bann Course- you wont be disappointed!
+The Mussenden Course at Castlerock is wonderful links golf, and combined with golf at Royal Portrush and Portstewart makes a genuine links golf destination.
+The turf is fast and running and the greens are superbly maintained.
+I don't regard it as a championship course, but rather a nice links course with some outstanding holes.
+Start your Northern Ireland trips here and brush up on those bump'n'run shots before you hit the serious business at Portrush.
+And if you have time, nip out and play the 9 hole Bann Course- you won't be disappointed!